lmhale99/iprPy/iprPy/records/calculation_stacking_fault/README.md

 --------------------------------------------------------------------------------

+## Introduction

-The calculation-generalized-stacking-fault Record style is for a calculation that generates one or more planar faults.
+The calculation_stacking_fault Record style is for a calculation that generates a single planar fault.

 Calculation styles that use this Record style:

 - stacking_fault

-- stacking_fault_multi